-Writer’s Circle seeks students who are open to being inspired to learn to become the best version of themselves through being diligent with their academics alongside being equally open to playing hard and building friendships based upon kindness, character, and choices.
+We seek students who are open to being inspired to practice becoming the best version of themselves through being diligent with their academics alongside being equally open to playing hard and building friendships based upon kindness, character, and choices.
 Our instructors provide warm safe classes that promote integrity and maturity through classical academics presented in a manner that allows the pace of the class to be indicated by each child’s ability rather than the highest achiever in the group.

-Writer’s Circle focuses on whole child learning.
-Our quest is to enliven the understanding, and love of life-long learning, while utilizing the stepping stones of class instruction, assignments, and grades to teach our students the joy of unwrapping new discoveries while, at the same time, helping our students realize that it is their own ability and dedication to learn (independently) that will instill contentment, self-satisfaction, and change.
+Focused on whole child learning.
+Our quest is to enliven the understanding and love of life-long learning while utilizing the stepping stones of class instruction, assignments, and (high school) grades to teach our students the joy of unwrapping new discoveries while, at the same time, helping them realize that it is their own ability and dedication toward learning (independently) that will instill contentment, self-satisfaction, and personal growth.

-Half Pints (grades K-2nd/3rd) receive a child focused education full of movement, exploration, and discovery.
+Half Pints (grades K- 3rd) receive a child focused education full of movement, exploration, and discovery.
 Our approach is Charlotte Mason blended with Waldorf pedagogy.

-In all of our grades excellence of achievement is welcomed but not the prize.
-Working diligently to the best of one’s ability while growing in maturity and joy of learning for the sake that it is the responsibility put before oneself is the prize.
-This means that one size does not fit all, but that each student is seen as unique with an independent set of expectations according to their ability.
-For a dyslexic student this will be very different that a mainstream learner.
-The level of work turned in my vary markedly while both can receive top marks -for putting forth their full effort.
+In both levels excellence of achievement is welcomed but not the prize.
+Working diligently to the best of one’s ability while growing in maturity through finding the joy of learning gained through taking responsibility for one’s education is tops- our true goal AND prize.
+This means that one size does not fit all, but that each student is seen as uniquely adept at their own pace of development as it builds toward excellence and independence.

-All students compete against their personal best in all areas from kindness to academics with the understanding that this is the heart and soul of being a part of our fun days at Writer’s Circle.
-Amidst all of this academic focus, we have large blocks of playtime for our students to create and grow friendships with peers while playing out of doors and sharing a meal.
+All students compete against their personal best from kindness to academics with the understanding that this is the heart and soul of being a part of our fun days at Writer’s Circle.
+Amidst all of this academic focus we have large blocks of playtime for our students to create and grow friendships with peers while playing out of doors and sharing meals.